nasa/CCDDT/README.md

 * CSV import/export functionality has been updated to match the new JSON import/export functionality.
 You can now export entire databases, including internal tables, to JSON or CSV files.
 The data can be placed in separate files, every table in the database will get its own file, or one large file.
 This is useful for tracking changes to the database as these files can be easily checked into git.
 This also allows the user to make small changes to these files then perform an import which will update the database as needed.
 * CCDD can now detect and better report issues related to unexpected errors during an import
 * Multiple performance optimizations that greatly increase the speed at which a database can be opened or verifived and the speed at which CCDD can process a change in very large macros.
+* CCDD can now import and verify 3d arrays
+* CCDD can now 'replace existing associations' during an import.
+* Added new functionality to CCDD so that a user can now import new table type or changes to an existing table type if they wish.
+All associated files will be updated during the import.
+* CCDD has 2 new data types which can be assigned in the data type manager which are 'Structure' and 'Enum'.
+The Structure data type was added so that users do not have to define a table for every 'Structure' based data type they wish to use.
+So if you have a Structure that is not defined within your database, like CFE structures that are often shared, but you wish to assign the type to a variable you can now add that type to the data type manager without creating a table and defining all the elements that the structure consists of.
+The same goes for the 'Enum' type but this can be used for 'typedef enum' structures.
+* Introduced new data access methods in an attempt to make data easier to access in the future while retaining all current data access methods to prevent breaking any existing   scripts that projects may be using.
+* The external C_Header_To_CSV script is no longer needed when attempting to import C header files into CCDD.
+A user can now directly import them into CCDD by selecting the C_Header import option within CCDD.
+More details can be found in the users guide.
+* CCDD now checks for duplicate message IDs during the verification process.
+* CCDD can now restore a database from JSON or CSV files.
+Check the users guide for details

 *** Version 2.0.23 has been released ***